-Housing Support Services- The rate is based on the hourly BLS wage job code 19-4099 and includes ERE 32.7%, PS 25.7%, and Training 8.6%.
+Housing Support Services The rate is based on the hourly BLS wage job code 19 4099 and includes ERE 32.7%, PS 25.7%, and Training 8.6%.

-Nursing Services-(WYs23-5) The rates are based on hourly BLS wage data job code 29-1141 and includes Employment Related Expenditures at 32.7%, ProgramExpenditures, Program Support, at 33%, Training 13.4%, and Training and a 5% no show factor G & A. Nursing services will be billed in 15-minute increments and Nursing Consultation will be included under Nursing Case Management and Delegation beginning in WY2.
-When Nursing services billing transitions into LTSSMaryland, updated rates developed from public comment and validation of data in the rate study will be implemented.
-The cost components will include only ERE, Program Support, Training, and G&A.
+Nursing Services-(WYs23-5)- The rates are based on hourly BLS wage data job code 29-1141 and includes the cost components ERE, Employment Related Expenditures at 32.7%, Program Expenditures, Program Support, at 33%, Training 13.4%, and Training and a 5% no show factor G & A. Nursing services will be billed in 15-minute increments and Nursing Consultation will be included under Nursing Support Services Case Management and Delegation beginning in WY2. - When Nursing services billing transitions into LTSSMaryland, updated rates developed from public comment and validation of data in the rate study will be implemented.
+The cost components will include only ERE, Program Support, m.
+Training, and G&A.